-Wichita Police investigating shooting near I-135 and 13th
+Wichita police investigating shooting near I-135 and 13th

 WICHITA, Kan.
-(KSNW) – Wichita police are investigating a shooting that took place Friday night on 13 St, just east of I-135.
+(KSNW) – Wichita police are investigating a shooting that took place Friday night on 13th Street, just east of I-135.

 Sergeant Larry Carlson of the Wichita Police Department says they received a call around 8 p.m. that reported hearing two to three gunshots.